dancmc/comp90054-pacman-wiki/Value-Iteration.md

 Firstly, we were restricted by a time limit as well at every turn.
 We had a limit of 1 second by the time which we had to return an action, and if we exceed this time will receive a warning.
-Eventually receiving 3 such warnings, or the decision to which action to take takes more than 3 seconds results in forfeiture or the game.
+Eventually receiving 3 such warnings or the decision to which action to take takes more than 3 seconds results in forfeiture or the game.

-Next, since the state changes after every turn, we can not train before hand and use learned V(s) for the states.
-In addition, in the contest a random map will also be played, which is not known to us, so as a result training will not work, therefore all the calculations have to be performed at run time.
+Next, since the state changes after every turn, we can not train before-hand and use learned V(s) for the states.
+In addition, in the contest a random map will also be played, which is not known to us, so as a result training will not work, therefore all the calculations have to be performed at run-time.

 Design of the approaches
 ------------------------

-In order to implement value iteration, we looked at two designs, and tried to implement them.
-Both had their respective problems and challenges which prevented us from coming to a complete solution, and eventually had to abandon value iteration all together.
+In order to implement value iteration, we looked at two designs and tried to implement them.
+Both had their respective problems and challenges which prevented us from coming to a complete solution and eventually had to abandon value iteration altogether.

 The first approach that we looked at and implemented consisted of a number of different approaches.
 We will explain the main idea through an illustration.

 For planning and visualization purposes we have used the following map.
-The map is divided into two halves and the half line is the half line shown in the column 15 by dark green and dark brown cells.
+The map is divided into two halves and the half line is the half line shown in column 15 by dark green and dark brown cells.
 The brown cells, marked with “T” are walls, while the light green marked with “F” are empty spaces where the agent can move into.
-Walls block of access to different areas, while they are guide the agent into other areas depending on where they are placed.
+Walls block of access to different areas, while they guide the agent into other areas depending on where they are placed.

 The right half is the home side of the blue team, while the left half is the home side of the red team.
-The agents of the blue team on the right half will play as ghosts, and as soon as they cross the half line at column 15 they turn into pacman.
-The same applies for the red team.
-When the agents of the red team cross the half line, they turn into pacman and when they return to their half they turn back into ghosts.
+The agents of the blue team on the right half will play as ghosts, and as soon as they cross the half line at column 15 they turn into Pacman.
+The same applies to the red team.
+When the agents of the red team cross the half line, they turn into Pacman and when they return to their half they turn back into ghosts.

 ![map5](/uploads/57e0c0c966616d7adb03f26c9aa7068c/map5.png)